pu2clr/SI4735/extras/schematic/README.md

 Please, also check the comments at the beginning of each sketch example available in this library.
 You will find the SI473X, button, encoder, display and Arduino settings.

 __IT IS IMPORTANT TO SAY THAT THE CIRCUITS DESIGN BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
 SOME IMPORTANT ASPECTS AND DETAILS ABOUT A GOOD RECEIVER WERE OMITTED HERE.
 THE IDEA OF THE CIRCUITS MADE BY THE AUTHOR WERE ORIENTED TO BE A PROVE OF CONCEPT OF THE FUNCTIONS IMPLEMENTED IN THE ARDUINO LIBRARY.
 SO, COMPONENTS LIKE RF FRONT-END, BAND PASS FILTER,  ESD, ANTENNA DESIGN ARE NOT THE MAIN PART OF THIS PROJECT__.

+__This project is about a library to control the SI47XX devices and the focus of this project is the library and its functionalities.
+Please, don't ask the author of this project to assist you with displays, encoders, buttons or something else out of the "PU2CLR SI4735 Arduino Library" scope.
+Thanks.__

+### Use the following groups to guide you in your projects

+* __Facebook__ group called [__Si47XX for Radio Experimenters__](https://www.facebook.com/groups/532613604253401/).
+The purpose is exchanging experiences with projects based on Silicon Labs  SI47XX IC family.
+* __group.io__ [SI47XX for hobbyists](https://groups.io/g/si47xx).
+This group is formed by people with experience in electronics and firmware development.

 ## Basic Schematic (Atmega328 based board)